wkoertgen/train.oracle12.migration/README.md

     - `linux.x64_11gR2_database_2of2.zip`

 ### NOTE on Hardware

-   this virtualbox needs 4096M memory and 2 CPUs.
+This virtualbox needs 4GB memory and 2 CPUs.
 We can scale down, but running 2 databases would result in really bad performance.

 ## Connect to Database